-Ea Hlolang is a rousing hymn or short anthem of four verses, beginning in call-and-response style.
-It originated as hymn no. 122 in Lifela tsa Sione (Songs of Zion), the Sesotho hymnal that Moerane knew very well as a member of the Lesotho Evangelical Church.
-This hymnbook was first published in 1844, with many of its texts written by Lesotho missionaries and music drawn from composers of the day: the original tune of Ea Hlolang was written by 19th-century French composer, Ignaz Pleyel, for example.
-Moerane does not alter the text by missionary Louis Duvoisin, which draws upon the kind of natural imagery – fountains, reeds, and palms - that is found in the Bible, but he creates a new musical setting of a suitably triumphal and uplifting.
+Ea Hlolang is a rousing anthem of four verses, beginning in call-and-response style.
+It originated as hymn no. 122 in Lifela tsa Sione (Songs of Zion), the Sesotho hymnal that Moerane must have known very well as a member of the Lesotho Evangelical Church.
+This hymnbook was first published in 1844 with many of its texts written by Lesotho missionaries and music drawn from composers of the day: the original tune of Ea Hlolang was written by 19th-century French composer, Ignaz Pleyel, for example.
+Moerane does not alter the text by missionary Louis Duvoisin, which draws upon natural imagery – fountains, reeds, and palms – found in the Bible, but he creates a new musical setting that is triumphal and uplifting.
 In order to help choirs learn this song, a free mp3 of the lyrics spoken by Mpho Ndebele is downloadable when the song is purchased along with a rehearsal mp3 of the song at a slow tempo.

 The audio sample below was generated from the Sibelius file of the score and the sample on the right shows the first page of the score.